sathish-deevi/Sample-Code-and-Projects/README.md

 # Sample-Code-and-Projects
-Code samples from select projects
+Code samples from select projects are placed here.